Idris (prophet)

 Idris Instructing his Children, Double page from the manuscript of Qisas al-Anbiya by Ishaq ibn Ibrahim al-Nishapuri.
 Iran (probably Qazvin), 1570–80.
 Chester Beatty Library.

-Idris (إدريس) is an ancient prophet mentioned in the Qur'an, who Muslims believe was the second prophet after Adam.
+Idris (إدريس) is an ancient prophet mentioned in the Quran, who Muslims believe was the second prophet after Adam.
 He is the third prophet mentioned in the Quran.
 Islamic tradition has unanimously identified Idris with the biblical Enoch.
 Many Muslim scholars of the classical and medieval periods held that Idris and Hermes Trismegistus were the same person.

-He is described in the Qur'an as "trustworthy" and "patient" and the Qur'an also says that he was "exalted to a high station".
-Because of this and other parallels, traditionally Idris has been identified with the biblical Enoch, and Islamic tradition usually places Idris in the early Generations of Adam, and considers him one of the oldest prophets mentioned in the Qur'an, placing him between Adam and Noah.
+He is described in the Quran as "trustworthy" and "patient" and the Quran also says that he was "exalted to a high station".
+Because of this and other parallels, traditionally Idris has been identified with the biblical Enoch, and Islamic tradition usually places Idris in the early Generations of Adam, and considers him one of the oldest prophets mentioned in the Quran, placing him between Adam and Noah.
 Idris' unique status inspired many future traditions and stories surrounding him in Islamic folklore.

 According to a hadith narrated by Malik ibn Anas and found in Sahih Muslim, it is said that on Muhammad's Night Journey, he encountered Idris in the fourth of the seven heavens.
 The traditions that have developed around the figure of Idris have given him the scope of a prophet as well as a philosopher and mystic, and many later Muslim mystics, or Sufis, including Ruzbihan Baqli and Ibn 'Arabi, also mentioned having encountered Idris in their spiritual visions.